LaVere Redfield: Career

 In his early twenties Redfield moved to Idaho Falls and worked digging potatoes.
-While he was still in his twenties, he moved to Burley, Idaho, where he took a job as a sales clerk and her was soon promoted to store manager.
+While he was still in his twenties, he moved to Burley, Idaho, where he took a job as a sales clerk and there was soon promoted to store manager.
 Nell Rae Jones was a widow who worked for Redfield at the store.
 The two began dating and Redfield saved money so that he could marry Nell.
 He married her in 1922 and the couple honeymooned in Los Angeles, California.
 Redfield discovered the stock market while on honeymoon and immediately began buying stock.
 In 1929 he moved to Los Angeles and he began investing in oil land.

 Redfield made his fortune dealing in oil land in Los Angeles.
 Redfield also made money buying stock and buying property at tax sales during the Great Depression.
 By 1932 Redfield was a millionaire, and it is not known why the Great Depression did not ruin him.
 He came to Reno, Nevada, in 1935.